mikayelgr/hlkld2420/examples/pico/README.md

 ## Building

 This example is built **independently** from the main project using the Pico toolchain.
+It automatically builds the required `ld2420_core` and `ld2420_pico` libraries from source.

 ### From the examples/pico directory